Life on Earth

 Air date: 1979-04-10

-A look for crucial clues that help to explain how and why we have come to dominate life on Earth.
-He traces back the African origins of humans to nearly three million years ago, and along the way he goes into caves in Southern France where stone-age people created imaginative paintings of ice-age animals.
-He also travels to Papua New Guinea to find some hunter-gatherers who have never before set eyes on white people
+David Attenborough looks for crucial clues that help to explain how and why we have come to dominate life on earth.
+He traces back the African origins of humans to nearly three million years ago, and along the way he goes into caves in southern France where Stone Age people created imaginative paintings of ice-age animals.
+He also travels to Papua New Guinea to find some hunter-gatherers who have never before set eyes on white people.

 Cast